-CRE maintains its analysis concerning the impact of the project on competition and the efficient functioning of the gas market.
 Investments making it possible to increase the gas supply using new sources generally tend to improve competition in the wholesale market, and subsequently, in the retail gas market, except if these sources are controlled by companies having a dominant position in the relevant markets.
-CRE considers, based on elements submitted by TELSF and its own analysis, that TotalEnergies would not be in dominant position in the concerned wholesale markets, would it be upstream or downstream.
+At this stage, CRE considers, based on elements submitted by TELSF and its own analysis, that TotalEnergies would not be in dominant position in the concerned wholesale markets, would it be upstream or downstream.
+It also considers, at this stage, that this project would not have any negative effects on competition in the retail market.
+The project, which aims to replace former Russian gas imports with LNG, only partially compensates the reduction of the Gazprom's market share.